BinaryMoon/jarvis/readme.txt

 * __Content Only__ - A template that removes the site header and footer and displays just the page content.
 This is a nice way to create totally custom layouts using the new editor.
 Ideal for landing pages, or store pages where the focus should be the page content.
 * __Contributors__ - A list of all the people (users) who have contributed content (published at least one post) to your website, their most recent posts, and a link to their user archive.
 * __Child Page Grid__ - Lists all of the pages that are children of the current page.
 Handy if you have a complex site hierachy.
 * __Portfolio__ - Displays your most recent portfolio posts.
-Requires the Jetpack plugin.
+Requires the [Toolbelt plugin](https://wordpress.org/plugins/wp-toolbelt/).
 Allows you to add portfolio posts to your website homepage.
 * __Full-Width__ - Stretch the content across the entire available space.
 This is best for pages using a page builder or more advanced Gutenberg blocks.

 == Footer Credits ==